Australia and the International Maritime Organization

-The IMO is the United Nations’ specialised agency with responsibility as the standards-setting body for the safety and security of international shipping.
-The IMO also works to prevent marine and atmospheric pollution from ships, and supports the United Nations’ sustainable development goals.
+Based in London, the International Maritime Organization (IMO) is the United Nations specialised agency responsible for standards-setting for the safety and security of international shipping.
+The IMO also works to prevent marine and atmospheric pollution from ships and supports the United Nations’ Sustainable Development Goals.

-Australia is a foundation member of the IMO and has held a seat on the IMO Council – the Organization’s executive organ – for many years.
+Australia is a foundation member of the IMO and has been an elected member on the IMO Council for many years.

 Australia’s aims at the IMO are to: